 A clear procedure is provided for staff to raise issues with the purpose of assisting in reducing the risk of serious concerns being mishandled, whether by the individual or by the school.
-Please refer to the school's Procedure for Protected Disclosures ("Whistleblowing") for further information available from the School Office.
+Please refer to the school's Procedure for Protected Disclosures ("Whistleblowing") for further in-formation located in the school office or saved in the teachers shared resources and the school website.

-13. Health and safety
+Health and Safety

 Staff must adhere to the school's Health and Safety policy and should ensure that they take every action to keep themselves and others in the school environment safe.

-Please refer to the school's Health and Safety policy for further information available in Teachers Resources/Policies/Health and Safety on the school's network.
+Please refer to the school's Health and Safety policy for further information located in the school office or saved in the teachers shared resources and the school website.

-14. Gifts and hospitality
+Gifts and Hospitality